gopinathsjsu/individual-project-sharansantosh97/README.md

 1) Maven and JDK 18.0.1 must be pre installed on the local system before running the application
 2) Clone the repository to your local system or download as a zip file
 3) Go to the project root folder i.e Billing Application on terminal
-4) Run the command "mvm compile" to compile the application
+4) Run the command "mvn compile" to compile the application
 5) Run the command "mvn exec:java -Dexec.mainClass=com.billing.Billing" to run the application
 6) Provide the input CSV file path when it prompts
 7) Finally, the result will be generated in the Output folder of the project structure